 What is an FHA loan?
 What are the FHA loan qualifications?
-These are the questions that come in anyone’s mind who encounters the phrase “FHA loans” for the first time.
+These are the questions that come into anyone’s mind who encounters the phrase “FHA loans” for the first time.
 The Department of Housing and Urban Development (HUD) has made FHA loan a part of their plans.
 FHA loans are given by the lenders approved by the Federal Housing Administration.

 - What is the process of FHA loan approval?

-Introduction to FHA loans:
+Introduction To FHA Loans:

 Are you looking to finance the purchase of a house?
 Don’t have the best credit rating?
 If so, then you should consider obtaining an FHA loan.
 It is a mortgage loan insured by the Federal Housing Administration that allows borrowers with sub-par credit scores to purchase a house.
 The FHA does not give the mortgage loans directly to the borrowers.
 It insures the loan from future default by the borrower, making it risk-free for the lenders who then lend you the money to buy and finance the house.
-FHA loans minimize the risk from loss for the lenders if the borrower becomes unable to repay the mortgage payment.
+FHA loans minimize the risk of loss for the lenders if the borrower becomes unable to repay the mortgage payment.

 What is the FHA loan approval process?

 The FHA loan process is a bit simple as compared to traditional loans.
 It does not indicate that there are no obstacles in the FHA loan process at all.
 Let’s see below to understand the FHA loan approval process:

 The first step is the pre-qualification process in which the lender reviews your application and financial situations.
 You will need to provide certain documents about your income; your paycheck stubs, tax returns, and other related materials to prove your income.
 You must also provide documentation for your assets; bank accounts, retirement accounts, the source of funds you are going as a down payment on the house, the closing costs involved, as well as the prepaid items for the subject property.